Supermarket Slip and Fall Claims Guide.

 Remember, when you sue a supermarket, you’re actually making a claim for public liability compensation, and there are laws that determine whether you’re entitled to a compensation payout.
 A specialist public liability lawyer will be able to assess your situation over the phone and advise you on your likelihood of success.
 And if they offer no win no fee terms, you won’t have to pay anything until after you receive your supermarket slip and fall payout.

 To be successful, supermarket injury claims need to meet these requirements:

 - It can be proven that the people responsible for the supermarket knew (or should have known) about the wet floor or slip hazard.

 - It can be proven that your supermarket slip and fall accident could have been avoided if the people responsible took steps to eliminate the slip risk.

 - You’ve suffered losses as a result of your supermarket accident, such as medical bills or time off work.

-In other words, you need to prove that the supermarket was negligent and didn’t meet their duty of care to keep you safe while you were shopping, causing you to have an accident that led to an injury.
+In other words, your lawyer will need to prove that the supermarket was negligent and didn’t meet its duty of care to keep you safe while you were shopping, causing you to have an accident that led to an injury.

-To find out how much you can claim or to get free legal advice on your claim, speak to a public liability specialist at Law Partners today.
+To find out whether you can claim a Coles or Woolworths compensation payout, or a make a slip and fall claim for any other supermarket, speak to a specialist public liability lawyer at Law Partners today.